Professor Edward Campbell

-I am currently head of music and senior lecturer at the University of Aberdeen and co-director of the university’s Centre for Modern Thought.
+I am Professor of Music at the University of Aberdeen and co-director of the university’s Centre for Modern Thought.

-After studies in philosophy and theology, I took a BMus degree at the University of Glasgow and a PhD (2000) at the university of Edinburgh.
-I specialise in contemporary European art music and aesthetics including historical, analytical and aesthetic approaches to European modernism, the music and writings of Pierre Boulez, contemporary European opera and the interrelation of musical thought and continental philosophy/critical theory.
+After studies in philosophy and theology, I took a BMus degree at the University of Glasgow and a PhD at the University of Edinburgh.
+I specialise in contemporary European art music and aesthetics including historical, analytical and aesthetic approaches to European modernism, the music and writings of Pierre Boulez, contemporary European opera and the interrelation of musical thought, continental philosophy, critical theory, psychoanalysis and post-colonial theory.
+I have been working in recent years on the developing relationship between East and West particularly in relation to musical, philosophical and literary modernism.

-I am the author of the books Boulez, Music and Philosophy (CUP, 2010) and Music after Deleuze (Bloomsbury 2013) and co-editor/contributor/translator to Pierre Boulez Studies (CUP, 2016).
-I am currently working as co-editor on The Cambridge Stravinsky Encyclopedia as well as a monograph Colonising the Sound of an Empire on the importance of Asian and African music in French music since Debussy.
+I am the author of the books Boulez, Music and Philosophy (CUP, 2010) and Music after Deleuze (Bloomsbury 2013) and co-editor/contributor/translator to Pierre Boulez Studies (CUP, 2016) and The Cambridge Stravinsky Encyclopedia, (CUP, 2021).
+I am also currently working on a monograph East-West Encounters in Music in France since Debussy, editing the volume Boulez in Context (under contract to CUP) and working on various chapters and articles on aspects of contemporary music and aesthetics.

 I am particularly interested in supervising MMus and PhD research in the following areas: